AutoBERT-Zero: Evolving BERT Backbone from Scratch: Abstract

 \section{Abstract}

 Transformer-based pre-trained language models like BERT and its variants have recently achieved promising performance in various natural language processing (NLP) tasks.
-However, the conventional paradigm constructs the backbone by purely stacking the manually designed global self-attention layers, introducing inductive bias and thus leading to sub-optimal.
-In this work, we propose an Operation-Priority Neural Architecture Search (OP-NAS) algorithm to automatically search for promising hybrid backbone architectures.
-Our well-designed search space \Ni contains primitive math operations in the intra-layer level to explore novel attention structures, and \Nii leverages convolution blocks to be the supplementary for attention structure in the inter-layer level to better learn local dependency.
-We optimize both the search algorithm and evaluation of candidate models to boost the efficiency of our proposed OP-NAS.
+However, the conventional paradigm constructs the backbone by purely stacking the manually designed global self-attention layers, introducing inductive bias and thus leads to sub-optimal.
+In this work, \prjj{we make the first attempt to automatically discover novel pre-trained language model (PLM) backbone on a flexible search space containing the most fundamental operations from scratch.
+Specifically, we propose a} well-designed search space which \Ni contains primitive math operations in the intra-layer level to explore novel attention structures, and \Nii leverages convolution blocks to be the supplementary for attentions in the inter-layer level to better learn local dependency. \prjj{To enhance the efficiency for finding promising architectures, we propose an Operation-Priority Neural Architecture Search (OP-NAS) algorithm, which} optimizes both the search algorithm and evaluation of candidate models.
 Specifically, we propose Operation-Priority (OP) evolution strategy to facilitate model search via balancing exploration and exploitation.
 Furthermore, we design a Bi-branch Weight-Sharing (BIWS) training strategy for fast model evaluation.
-Extensive experiments show that the searched architecture (named \textbf{AutoBERT-Zero}) significantly outperforms BERT and its variants of different model capacities in various downstream tasks, proving the architecture's transfer and generalization abilities.
+Extensive experiments show that the searched architecture (named \textbf{AutoBERT-Zero}) significantly outperforms BERT and its variants of different model capacities in various downstream tasks, proving the architecture's transfer and scaling abilities.
 Remarkably, AutoBERT-Zero-base outperforms RoBERTa-base (using much more data) and BERT-large (with much larger model size) by 2.4 and 1.4 higher score on GLUE test set.
-Code and pre-trained models will be made publicly available.